Customer-Centric Marketing Guide: Benefits, Strategies, & Steps

 Too many companies spend their time promoting themselves.

 That’s what they think marketing is - “here’s why we’re great and why we’re better than our competitors.”
-To a lot of brands, that’s stellar marketing.
-In reality, that’s a mentality that worked in the 1950’s, but doesn’t hold water in 2018.
+To a lot of brands, that’s stellar brand marketing.
+In reality, that’s a mentality that worked in the 1950’s but doesn’t hold water in the current market.

-Any brand that understands their customers, their pains and sorrows, and works to alleviate those pains and solve those problems will be the brands that win in today’s competitive market.
+Any brand that understands their customers, their pains and sorrows, and works to alleviate those pains and solve those problems will be the brand that succeeds in customer engagement and win in today’s competitive market.